dhadad/snake/README.md

 For the compilation of the game itself, those flags were used:

-> -std=c++11 -Wall -Werror -pedantic-errors -Igfx -lX11 -lm -pthread -DNDEBUG
+> -std=c++11 -Wall -Werror -pedantic-errors -Lgfx -lgfx -lX11 -lm -pthread -DNDEBUG

 ## How to launch
 Open the executable file "snake".
 The game windows is supposed to appear immediately.